adarshdg4567/gigaboard-v1/README.md

 # Gigaboard v1

-Welcome to **Gigaboard v1** — a fully chaotic, DIY, tenkeyless mechanical keyboard that I built basically for vibes.
+Welcome to **Gigaboard v1** a fully chaotic, DIY, tenkeyless mechanical keyboard that I built basically for vibes.
 Two PCBs, a bunch of parts, and me learning PCB design on the fly.
-RGB? ✅ Knob? ✅ Retro display? ✅

 Is it practical?
 Nah.
 Is it fun?
 Absolutely.